Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/keys-and-signatures.md

 [Solo Stakers](../../operators/howto/managekeys/solo-operators.md).
 :::

-## EigenLayer keys
+## Operator Keys

-An EigenLayer Operator has two types of keys:
+An Operator has two types of keys:
 * A single Operator key used to authenticate to the EigenLayer core contracts.
 * Multiple AVS keys used to sign messages for AVSs.

 :::warning
 We strongly recommend Operators: